tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(iOS&Mac)_intl_en.md

 ## Use Cases
 TRTC supports four room entry modes.
-Video call (`VideoCall`) and audio call (`AudioCall`) are the call modes, and interactive video live streaming (`Live`) and interactive audio live streaming (`VoiceChatRoom`) are the [live streaming modes](https://intl.cloud.tencent.com/document/product/647/35107).
+Video call (`VideoCall`) and audio call (`AudioCall`) are the call modes, and interactive video streaming (`Live`) and interactive audio streaming (`VoiceChatRoom`) are the [live streaming modes](https://intl.cloud.tencent.com/document/product/647/35107).
 The call modes allow a maximum of 300 users in each TRTC room, and up to 50 of them can speak at the same time.
-The call modes are suitable for scenarios such as one-to-one video calls, video conferences with up to 300 participants, online medical consultation, video interviews, video customer service, and online Werewolf playing.
+The call modes are suitable for scenarios such as one-to-one video calls, video conferencing with up to 300 participants, online medical consultation, remote interviews, video customer service, and online Werewolf playing.

 ## How It Works
 TRTC services use two types of server nodes: access servers and proxy servers.